0/SpanishAcquisition/docs/devel/packages/devices/index.rst

 Class hierarchy
 ***************

-All device classes inherit from :class:`~spacq.devices.abstract_device.AbstractDevice`, with their subdevices inheriting from :class:`~spacq.devices.abstract_device.AbstractSubdevice`.
-Each device class has its own test class, as well as a mock implementation.

 .. toctree::
    :maxdepth: 2

    abstract_device
+   config

+All device classes inherit from :class:`~spacq.devices.abstract_device.AbstractDevice`, with their subdevices inheriting from :class:`~spacq.devices.abstract_device.AbstractSubdevice`.
+Each device class has its own test class, as well as a mock implementation.

+:class:`~spacq.devices.config.DeviceConfig` and :func:`~spacq.devices.config.device_tree` provide a way to find existing devices and connect to them.

 .. _devices_testing: